vegaprotocol/specs/protocol/0039-MKTD-market_depth_calculation.md

 The market depth information should include pegged order volume.

-The volume at each level should be split into normal, pegged and market making order volumes to allow them to be drawn with different attributes in the console.
+The volume at each level is the combined volume for all normal, pegged and market making orders.
+In the future they may be split up to allow clients to see a more detailed view of each level.

-Best bid/ask pairs should be generated for all orders and for all orders excluding pegged.

 `Cumulative volume` is the total volume in the book between the current price level and top of the book.
 The market depth service will not build this information, instead we will rely on the client building it.